• Home

 (reflecting donations made after the relevant congressional votes on 6 and 7 January 2021, and covers donations recorded on the Federal Election Commission website as of 26 September 2024)

-Australia-headquartered companies (link to our Australia briefing)
+Australia-headquartered companies (link to our Australia briefing which provides further details)

 (reflecting donations made after the relevant congressional votes on 6 and 7 January 2021, and covers donations recorded on the Federal Election Commission website as of 19 August 2024)